 - Who trusts who?

 - Who influences who?

 Those questions changed everything for me.
-This perspective helped me to make sense of networks and the world everyday while I was starting and revisiting my learning journey.
+This perspective helped me make sense of networks and the world every day while I started and revisited my learning journey.

-🌊 Why do keep up to date with industry or professional trends?
+🌊 Why do you keep up to date with industry or professional trends?

 “Megashifts are much more than mere paradigm shifts, which usually affect only one sphere of human activity.
 They arrive suddenly to transform the basis and framework of entire industries and societies.
 Megashifts do not replace the status quo with a new normal – they unleash dynamic forces which reshape life as we know it.
 Megashifts radically reconfigure the age-old relationship between our past, present and future.”

 In this context, I especially explore two questions: